JuliaGPU/ArrayFire.jl/README.md

 > `ArrayFire.jl` doesn't work with Atom.

 Create a file in your home directory called `.juliarc.jl` and write `ENV["LD_LIBRARY_PATH"] = "/usr/local/lib/"` (or the path to `libaf`) in it.
 Atom should now be able to load it.

+> `ERROR: ArrayFire Error (401) : Double precision not supported for this device`

+This error message pops up on devices that do not support double precision: a good example would be the Iris Pro on Macbooks.
+If you get this message, you should work with single precision.
+For example, if you're generating random numbers directly on the device, the correct usage in this scenario would be `rand(AFArray{Float32}, 10)` instead of `rand(AFArray{Float64}, 10)`.